gbmhunter/blog/content/programming/languages/rust/running-rust-on-microcontrollers/_index.md

 ```

 This sets up the build environment for cross-compiling to your chosen architecture.
 For a complete list of supported platforms see [The rustc Book: Platform Support](https://doc.rust-lang.org/nightly/rustc/platform-support.html).

+Let's go into more detail about the Rust support of major architectures used in the embedded space today.

 ### Cortex-M (ARM)